hadenlabs/zsh-hacker/docs/index.md

-# Welcome to zsh-goenv documentation
+# Welcome to zsh-hacker documentation